liuben-team/tic-tac-toe/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [React Tutorial](https://reactjs.org/tutorial/tutorial.html).

 ## Folder Structure